Proton Structure Functions from Holographic Einstein-Dilaton Models: Conclusions

-We solved the equations of motion for the probe fields in this specific background, making choices for the probe field parameters $g_{\text{eff}}^2$ and $\gamma$.
-We were able to successfully fit the initial state proton mass within this model and, as one can see in Table \ref{table:2}, the initial proton masses for the left and right chiral fermions are close to the actual value of $M_p=0.938$ GeV, especially $M_{0R}$.
-However, as one can see from Fig.\ \ref{F2075085}, this particular realization of the model does not quantitatively reproduce the experimental data for $F_2$.
-Nevertheless, we note that we find the same general qualitative behavior, i.e., a decreasing $F_2$ with increasing $q^2$, displayed by other holographic models that were tailored for describing $F_2$ in the same range of Bjorken $x$ considered here \cite{Braga:2011wa,FolcoCapossoli:2020pks}.
+Using these fermionic fields with their excitations together with the photon field into the interaction vertex, Eq. \eqref{S_int}, with the appropriate choices of $g_{\rm eff}$ and $\tilde k$, shown in Table \ref{table:geff}, one finds very good agreement of our calculated $F_2$ with experimental data, as can be seen in Figs.\ \ref{AllF2V3} and \ref{F2075085}.
+In particular, we note that we find the same general qualitative behavior, i.e., a decreasing $F_2$ with increasing $q^2$, displayed by other holographic models that were tailored to describe $F_2$ in the same range of Bjorken $x$ considered here \cite{Braga:2011wa, FolcoCapossoli:2020pks}.